Curiosity@Work Report | Insights by Industry

-- High-curiosity collaborators (41% of managers in government vs. 35% across sectors).
+- High-curiosity collaborators (36% of managers in manufacturing vs. 35% across industries).
 The most curious segment.
 These managers value collaboration, are teamwork driven and are relentless in finding answers.
 They do this through listening and valuing co-workers' ideas and continuously seeking opportunities to expand skills but are more hesitant when new challenges present themselves.
 Focused on curiosity, these managers believe this trait leads to greater efficiency and productivity at work and results in greater job satisfaction.

-- Flexibility-driven opinion seekers (29% of managers in government vs. 26% across sectors).
-These managers embrace challenges, and the possibility of being distressed does not affect their motivation.
+- Flexibility-driven opinion seekers (20% of managers in manufacturing vs. 26% across industries).
+These managers embrace challenges, and the possibility of being distressed does not impact their motivation.
 Curiosity leads to greater flexibility and adaptability during times of uncertainty and can bring more empathy and inclusivity to workplaces.
 These managers do not believe that curiosity leads to a boost in efficiency or overall team performance.

-- Productivity-focused leaders (19% of managers in government vs. 24% across sectors).
+- Productivity-focused leaders (28% of managers in manufacturing vs. 24% across industries).
 These managers believe curiosity can lead to stronger collaboration and teamwork and help increase efficiency and productivity in the workplace.
 They do not, however, believe curiosity drives inclusivity and diversity of thought.

-- Anti-curiosity leaders (11% of managers in government vs. 16% across sectors).
+- Anti-curiosity leaders (16% of managers in manufacturing vs. 16% across industries).
 The smallest segment, these managers do not believe curiosity adds any value to performance or the workplace.

-Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill that employees across levels within government need to develop, as well as a trait that these organizations must foster to remain innovative.
-Curiosity has the potential to help address some of the biggest organizational challenges identified by public sector managers by fostering increased innovation, efficiency and productivity and addressing challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations across sectors are experiencing.
-Understanding how to identify and cultivate this skill will be essential as competition around hiring and performance continues.
+Given its global value and impact, it is evident that curiosity is an increasingly necessary and crucial skill that employees across levels need to develop as well as a trait that organizations must foster to remain competitive.
+Curiosity has the potential to help address some of the biggest business challenges identified by manufacturing managers by fostering increased innovation, collaboration, efficiency and productivity and addressing challenges related to employee morale and retention – key to mitigating the Great Resignation and hiring challenges that many organizations across industries are experiencing.
+Understanding how to& identify and cultivate this skill will be necessary as competition around hiring and business performance continues.

 However, knowing how to effectively develop this trait among employees is difficult.
-Many managers within government admit they struggle with how to develop curiosity in employees who do not have it naturally.
-Many also find it challenging to connect this skill to areas like job performance and communicate its benefits.
-Yet, directionally, public sector managers identified as being more curious in our research show increased motivation and satisfaction in their role and actively work to encourage this trait among their direct reports, further highlighting the importance of fostering this skill.
+Many managers in manufacturing admit they struggle with how to develop curiosity in employees who do not have it naturally and with identifying situations where this skill is most useful.
+Many also find it challenging to connect this skill to areas like job performance and overall business impact.
+Yet manufacturing managers identified as being more curious in our research show increased motivation and satisfaction in their role and actively work to encourage this trait among their direct reports.
 This can be done in multiple ways, such as by rewarding curiosity in performance reviews or publicly praising employees who demonstrate this trait.
-The case for curiosity is clear.
-It is now up to organizations within the public sector to further embrace this trait and for managers to continue to incorporate this skill in their employee development efforts or risk falling behind.
+The case for curiosity is clear, it is now up to organizations within the manufacturing industry to further embrace this trait and for managers to continue to incorporate this skill in their employee development efforts or risk falling behind.